 We know that in times of distress, our words matter deeply.
 Words create worlds.
 Stories shift our experience of living.
 This offering provides pathways for building a sense of wholeness and capacity for those who seek to write and those who seek to lead through writing and/or narrative.
 We are each in media res—from the Latin—meaning “in the middle of things.”
 We are in the middle of our tales, and it is up to us to find the words that honor our experience exactly as it is and bring us to better places—places of strength, of curiosity, of hope, and of a future filled with meaning and significance.

-Maria Sirois, Course Instructor
+Maria Sirois, Program Instructor

 Recordings will be posted following each session for students who are unable to join live or would like to review the material again.